Terminology

 • What is my assessment?

 The assessment is the periodic amount due from each homeowner to cover the operating expenses of the common area and provide for reserve funds for replacement of common facilities in future years.
-Most assessments are due on the first of the month.
+Most assessments are due on the first of the month and can be paid online or through the mobile app.

 • Will my assessment go up?